 Alimony and Spousal Support in SC

 Alimony or spousal support payments can lead to strong disagreements during a divorce and even afterward.
 What is alimony?
 The court orders payments from one person to another during the process of divorce or after the divorce has been finalized.
-In South Carolina, a judge determines the amount of financial support payments instead of using a standard formula in South Carolina.
-Judges do consider many factors in determining whether one party should receive spousal support and the amount that should be awarded.
+In South Carolina, a judge determines the amount of financial support payments instead of using a standard formula like in some states.
+Judges consider more than a dozen factors to determine whether one party should receive spousal support and the amount that should be awarded.

 There are essentially three types of alimony cases that you may need a lawyer to help you with:

 Nathan Sheldon is an experienced family law attorney in Rock Hill who represents clients during the alimony process and will guide them through it.
 In 2015, The National Academy of Family Law Attorneys named him one of the “Top 10 Family Law Attorneys under 40 in South Carolina”.
 If you need legal advice in York County or surrounding areas, call today for a consultation.

 There are four types of alimony that can be awarded or agreed upon during a divorce.

 - Periodic – This is the standard type of regular payments most people identify with receiving alimony.

 - Lump Sum – A single payment or multiple payments over a short period of time.

 - Rehabilitation – Intended to help a non-working spouse get back to work.
 This is awarded only in special circumstances.

 - Reimbursement – To reimburse the other spouse for things like paying for the other spouses advanced college degree.